JDMirza/Opentrons_LoCost_Covid19/README.md

 4. Library Pooling
 option 1:  4_pooling_48_samples.py      option 1: 4_pooling_96_samples.py

+For this protocol, download the pdf file "semi-automated-ncov-2019-locost-protocol-using-the-ot2_opentrons.pdf" along with the 4 parts of the protocol in the repository.

-Load parts 1 to 4 into the OT-2 and follow the instructions on UI
+Perform the protocol as required for the cDNA and PCR preparation steps Following this load parts 1 to 4 into the OT-2 and follow the instructions for each step

 A pdf version of the protocols.io method is also within this directory to follow instructions for the LoCost protocol Once the DOI is generated for this it will be added to this repository as well